FabricioRocha/input_br/input_br/planilha/README.md

 #### GOTO 1130
 One gets here from line 820.

 Entangled logic here.
-Apparently, lines 1140 and 1150 could be eliminated if line 1130 were written as:
+Apparently, lines 1140 and 1150 could be eliminated if line 1130 had been written as:

 ```BASIC
 1130 IF ASC(D$(I,J))<>128 THEN RV$=MID$(D$(I,J),2) ELSE RV$=STRING$(7,32)
 ```
+Which makes the same: in the end, RV$ has 7 blank spaces or the row number from a cell address.

 #### GOTO 1160